LambdaFiend/ImpLam/README.md

 (\x.Mx)

-x does not occur in M as a free variable (this will be explained further in this README), we can simply do the following:
+x does not occur in M as a free variable (this will be explained further into this README), we can simply do the following:

-(\x.Mx) ->η Mx
+(\x.Mx) ->η M

 The reason this can be accomplished, is that the only purpose of x was to be applied to M, and if we ever apply anything to: